jchillystudios/cherry-blossom/README.md

 Cherry Blossom is a basic choose-your-adventure/visual novel engine built on [React](https://react.dev/) with [TypeScript](https://www.typescriptlang.org/).

-[For the Love of Fieri](https://ftlof.wunderwizard.com/), a dating simulator where you play as Guy Fieri dating the hot 🌶️ foods around town, was built on Cherry Blossom.

 CSS/Sass styling was done by [@victoria-jones](https://github.com/victoria-jones).
 See `ui/public/img` for art files, `src/styles` for Sass CSS files.

 To view [Mermaid JS](https://mermaid.js.org/) diagrams in VSCode, install the [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension.